6 Reasons Why Web Accessibility Is Good for Business

 Apart from providing a much better user experience, web accessibility is also closely related to better Search Engine Optimization (SEO).

 Google tends to reward you and your business if you ensure a certain level of accessibility initiatives, such as providing alternative texts for images and descriptive links which can be read by a screen reader and a Google crawler.

 3. Increased user-friendliness helps everyone

-With an accessible website, you'll be able to offer your users more navigation options, sharper color contrasts (check out the Siteimprove Accessibility Explorer for help using color in an accessible way), clear decoding of icons, buttons links, input fields, and images.
-All elements that all people will benefit from - even those who do not have a permanent disability.
+With an accessible website, you'll be able to offer your users more navigation options, sharper color contrasts (check out the Siteimprove Accessibility Explorer for more), clear decoding of icons and button links.
+All elements that all people will benefit from - even those who don't have a permanent disability.

 4. Increased conversion

 The math is actually simple: Increased traffic (due to better placement in search results) + lower bounce rate (due to improved user-friendliness) = increased conversion (and potential profit).

 As a rule, traffic to your site is good, and more traffic is even better.
 However, if your site is not user-friendly, visitors will likely leave it without getting what they’re after.
 You don’t want that and we don’t want that.
 Working with web accessibility offers both improved SEO and increased user-friendliness, which will ensure more traffic, a lower bounce rate, and, best of all, better conversions.